kallookoo/wp-color-picker-alpha/Readme.md

   By default is rgb and if is hex change to rgba when the alpha channel is set.
 It also supports rgba and hsla.

+* data-alpha-skip-debounce:

+  Skip the debounce, when set the color inside of the input.

+  Set to true, to skip the debounce.

+* data-alpha-debounce-timeout:

+  Change the default timeout on debounce callback, by de default is 100.

 ## License
 Licensed under the GPLv2 license or later.